Abdullah (film): Soundtrack

 The music was composed by R. D. Burman.
 Lyrics written by Anand Bakshi.

 Box office

 Abdullah grossed ₹3.4 crore at the domestic Indian box office, making it 1980's 17th highest-grossing film in India.
 However, the film's performance at the domestic box office was deemed below average.

-Despite under-performing at the domestic Indian box office, the film became an overseas blockbuster at the Soviet box office, due to Raj Kapoor's popularity in the Soviet Union.
+Despite under-performing at the domestic Indian box office, the film became an overseas blockbuster at the Soviet box office, due to the popularity of Raj Kapoor in the Soviet Union.
 It drew an audience of 31.9 million Soviet viewers in 1983, the highest for an Indian film that year, making it one of the top 30 most popular Indian films in the Soviet Union.